 To be fair, it isn't too difficult to operate the Chromecast through whatever app you happen to be casting from.

 But how does it stack it against the competition?
 Here's what we've pieced together.

 Chromecast Ultra vs. the competition

-The Chromecast's calling card has always been the ability to sync up with your mobile phone, tablet and PC.
+The Chromecast's calling card has always been the ability to sync up with your mobile phone, tablet and PC, and that continues with the Chromecast Ultra.
 Few devices work as seamlessly with your electronics as Chromecast does, and any that do require you to be bought into a particular family of products.